Saraabd7/MongoCookbookStarterCode/README.md

 ```
 chef generate repo <name>
 ```
-••• <name> is the custom name given by the user for example in this task called MongoCookbookStarterCode
+•••  The custom name given by the user for example in this task called MongoCookbookStarterCode

 - Running Kitchen